 Even though there are more than 216 types in their masses,

-The barn owl - 18 different ones, are in a class all by themselves
+The barn owl - 18 different ones, are in one class by themselves

-The remaining 198 are referred to as true owls, including the elf-
+The other 198 are true owls, including the little elf-

 You can tell to which family an owl belongs, in several different ways,

-All barn owls are nocturnal, but a few true owl stay awake during the day,
+All barn owls are nocturnal but some true owls awaken during the day,

-Barn owls have heart shaped faces, true owls have faces that are round,
+Barn owls have heart shaped faces - true owls faces are round,

-True owls have ear tufts on their heads, on barn owls they can't be found-
+True owls have ear tufts - on barn owls these can’t be found-

 These beautiful creatures are called birds of prey or raptors,